Apple’s inconvenient truth: It’s part of the data surveillance economy

 Apple has several strong incentives to champion personal data privacy.
 One of them is that, well, it can.
 Its core businesses–phones, laptops, services–don’t rely on the collection of users’ personal data to make money.
-And it’s in Apple’s interest to talk loudly about protecting privacy, because it wants its users to store increasing quantities of sensitive personal information on their iDevices, such as mobile payment credentials and healthcare data.
+And it’s in Apple’s interest to talk loudly about protecting privacy, because it wants its users to store increasing quantities of sensitive personal information such as mobile payment credentials and healthcare data on their iDevices.

 And yet Apple CEO Tim Cook’s new opinion piece about privacy for Time is a reminder that Apple’s business isn’t completely removed from the personal data economy, or–as some have called it–surveillance capitalism.
 Here’s the key section from Cook’s article: